Myles Straw Player Props: Guardians vs. Brewers

-On Saturday, Myles Straw (.242 batting average in his past 10 games, with a double, a triple, four walks and an RBI) and the Cleveland Guardians face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 4:10 PM ET.
+After going 0-for-4 in his most recent game, Myles Straw and the Cleveland Guardians face the Milwaukee Brewers (who will start Corbin Burnes) at 1:40 PM ET on Sunday.

-He had a hitless performance in his previous game (0-for-3) against the Brewers.
+He had a hitless performance in his last game (0-for-4) against the Brewers.

 Myles Straw Game Info & Props vs. the Brewers